kjustondev/k6_Basic_Implementation/Performance_Test_Implementation/README.md

            ],
        };

+       // Main Test Method
+       export default function () {
-       // This is to setup the endpoint where the K6 run scripts hits export default function () {
-         const url = '<<YOUR ENDPOINT URL FOR TESTING>>' ;
+         // This is to setup the endpoint where the K6 run scripts hits const url = '<<YOUR ENDPOINT URL FOR TESTING>>';

          // JSON payload for the endpoint that is authenticating const payload = JSON.stringify({
              username: 'test_case',